publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–M/m__us_usc_t16_s410oo–1.md

     (c) __Boundaries; map__

         The Secretary shall prepare a map of the lands included within the park.
 Such map shall be on file and available for public inspection in the offices of the National Park Service at the park and at the Department of the Interior in the District of Columbia.
-The Secretary may from time to time make minor revisions in the boundary of the park in accordance with section 460l–9(c) of this title.
+The Secretary may from time to time make minor revisions in the boundary of the park in accordance with [section 100506(c) of title 54][/us/usc/t54/s100506/c].

 ([Pub.
 L. 100–479, § 2][/us/pl/100/479/s2], Oct.
 7, 1988, [102 Stat.
 2324][/us/stat/102/2324]; [Pub.
 L. 101–399, § 1(a)][/us/pl/101/399/s1/a], Sept.
 28, 1990, [104 Stat.
 860][/us/stat/104/860].)

+ __Codification__

+    In subsec. (c), “[section 100506(c) of title 54][/us/usc/t54/s100506/c]” substituted for “section 7(c) of the Land and Water Conservation Fund Act of 1965 ([16 U.S.C.
+460][/us/usc/t16/s460]l–4 and following)” on authority of [Pub.
+L. 113–287, § 6(e)][/us/pl/113/287/s6/e], Dec.
+19, 2014, [128 Stat.
+3272][/us/stat/128/3272], which Act enacted Title 54, National Park Service and Related Programs.

  __Amendments__